 To encourage people to visit it, your website must be a combination of useful features and a user-friendly interface.
 It should be attractive, clean, and easy to use.
 If the look is not right, the content is not going to be effective.
 Also, user-friendliness should not be sacrificed for a pretty site.

-Extra tip: set up a newsletter for your website where people can sign up to receive updates and new posts about your book.
+Extra tip: set up a newsletter for your website where people can sign up to receive updates and new posts about your book press release.
 You can also offer free materials relevant to your book.

 Make Time to Create an Author Page

-An author page is a place on a website that will allow you to succinctly present information about yourself, as well as your book.
+An author page is a place on a website that will allow you to present information about yourself and your book succinctly.

 The following are the things you should include on your author page:

 - Description of your book, including the title and genre, and the publisher (if applicable)

 - Links to reviews of your book on Amazon, Goodreads, and other websites